larvit/larvitbase/docs/01_simple.md

 appOptions.middleware.push(router);

-// Run the controller if the router resolved one for us
-// Controllers should populate res.data for this example to work appOptions.middleware.push(function controller(req, res, cb) {
+// Run the controller if the router resolved one for us appOptions.middleware.push(function controller(req, res, cb) {
 	// Just stop here if we have no controllerFullPath if ( ! req.controllerFullPath) {